Monastic Community

 Anandabodhi Bhikkhuni

 Ayya Anandabodhi first encountered the Buddha’s teaching in her early teens, which ignited a deep interest in the Buddha’s Path of Awakening.
 She has practiced meditation since 1989, and lived in Amaravati and Chithurst monasteries in the UK from 1992 for 18 years.
-In 2009 she moved to the U.S. on invitation of the Saranaloka Foundation, to help establish Aloka Vihara, a training monastery for women, where she now resides.She took leave of the Ajahn Chah lineage in 2011, in order to take full bhikkhuni ordination.
+In 2009 she moved to the U.S. on invitation of the Saranaloka Foundation, to help establish Aloka Vihara, a training monastery for women.
+She took leave of the Ajahn Chah lineage in 2011, in order to take full bhikkhuni ordination.
 The teachings and example of Ajahn Chah continue to be an influence and inspiration in her practice and teaching.
+She has recently established Pārāyana Vihāra, a new monastic residence in Port Townsend, where she and Sāmaṇerī Juṇhā currently reside.

 Santacitta Bhikkhuni